About Me

 Research Platform

-We have built a multi-modal sensing platform that integrates diverse physical sensors—including RGB-D cameras, LiDAR, mmWave radar, and event cameras—into a unified system.
+We have designed and built Frankenstein, a multi-modal sensing platform that integrates diverse physical sensors—including RGB-D cameras, LiDAR, mmWave radar, and event cameras—into a unified system.
 The goal is to enable robust, long-term perception in complex real-world environments by leveraging the complementary strengths of each modality.

 Multi-modal sensor platform concept